-What does it take to be able to keep fish and turtles in the same aquarium together?
 It takes careful planning, getting the details right, and a little luck all at the same time.
 You must also keep in mind that the results are not going to be exactly the same for every aquarium owner that tries to house fish and turtles.
 So some adjustments and experimentation might be needed during this process also.

 Reasons Why Putting Turtles and Fish Together In Aquariums Does Not Always Work